WATCH: Deer runs inside nursing home after crashing through window

 Video shows the deer inside the nursing home’s physical therapy room.
-The deer then broke back out through a different window.
+It then broke back out through a different window.

 The video was taken by worker Bill Betts, who filmed safely from another room.
 You can hear Betts narrating the situation and even yelling out to a coworker who did not know what was happening on the other side of the door.

-Van Slyke said the deer took back off into the woods with no signs of injury as police were arriving.
-Two days later, he said everything is back to business as usual.
-The windows are boarded up, but they should be fixed within the next several days.
+Van Slyke said the deer took off into the woods with no signs of injury as police were arriving.
+Two days later, he said, the windows are boarded up, and it’s business as usual.
+The windows are expected to be fixed within the next several days.
 All other equipment in the building is fine, said Van Slyke.